-Pediatrician adoption of EHR systems lagging behindNovember 19th, 2012 in Pediatrics
+Pediatrician adoption of EHR systems lagging behindNovember 19, 2012 in Medicine & Health / Pediatrics

 (HealthDay)—Pediatricians' adoption of fully functional electronic health record (EHR) systems is lagging and fraught with financial and productivity concerns, according to a study published online Nov.
 19 in Pediatrics.

 Michael G. Leu, M.D., of the Seattle Children's Hospital, and colleagues surveyed 1,620 randomly selected members of the American Academy of Pediatrics to evaluate the use of EHRs and barriers to their adoption.